Europe's fund firms do battle for business

 Aviva Investors, the fund arm of Britain's second-largest insurer (AV.L), is seeing the benefits of such an approach.

-It axed its London-based European, Emerging Markets, Global and Sustainable Responsible Investments equity desks in January 2012 in favor of growing its fixed income, real estate and multi-asset fund lines.
+It axed its London-based European, Emerging Markets, Global and Sustainable Responsible Investments equity desks in January 2012 in favour of growing its fixed income, real estate and multi-asset fund lines.

-Assets managed for external clients have since grown by 4 percent to 54 billion pounds ($82.3 billion) and the manager has outperformed competitors on almost 70 percent of funds.
+Assets managed for external clients have since grown by 4 percent to 54 billion pounds and the manager has outperformed competitors on almost 70 percent of funds.

 Other firms are merging funds they see as uneconomic to manage or that duplicate effort and costs unnecessarily.